-Myriad Germline testing provides you with YOUR personalized hereditary cancer risk.
+Myriad genetic testing provides you with your personalized hereditary cancer risk.

-To see if you should consider Myriad Germline testing:
+To see if you should consider Myriad genetic testing:

 Did you know up to 1 in 6¹ men with prostate cancer have a genetic mutation that may have caused their cancer and that this inherited mutation could have been passed down from either your mother’s or father’s side of the family.